iCliniq Logo

 What Does Abnormal Baby Position Mean?

 The direction in which the fetus faces the womb is called the position of the fetus.
 The safest position for a fetus just before delivery is facing the mother’s front of the body.
 However, it is considered abnormal when a fetus is headed down the birth canal with the face, feet, or shoulders first.
-Normally, the fetus may also be situated facing slightly right or left, with arms crossing the chest and a tucked chin; all other presentations and positions other than this are considered abnormal.
+Normally, the fetus may also be facing slightly right or left, with arms crossing the chest and a tucked chin; all other presentations and positions are considered abnormal.
 An abnormal position or presentation also means that the pregnant woman is in for a difficult or long vaginal delivery or a cesarean delivery.
 Regardless of the situation and position, doctors and healthcare providers must be prepared to act whenever necessary.

-How Is the Position Of the Baby Determined?
+How Is the Position of the Baby Determined?

 Furthermore, mothers should also pay close attention to the movement of the baby, and if any different movements are felt, it should be noted.
-Belly mapping is a technique that can help mothers to assess their baby's movement and obtain a sense of the baby's position as they near labor.
+Belly mapping is a technique that can help mothers assess their baby's movement and obtain a sense of the spinning baby's position as they near labor.
 For instance, by locating where strong kicks are felt, the position of the baby's legs and feet can be determined.
 Another landmark a mother can feel is a large, flat plane that can mostly be the baby's back.

 What Are the Factors that Increase the Risk of Abnormal Fetal Positioning?